BlueM/Tree/README.md

 * BC break: Moved `BlueM\Tree\InvalidParentException` to `BlueM\Tree\Exception\InvalidParentException`. *Solution:* Update namespace imports.
 * New: Added method `Tree::rebuildWithData()` to rebuild the tree with new data.
 * New: `Tree` and `Tree\Node` implement `JsonSerializable` and provide default implementations, which means that you can easily serialize the whole tree oder nodes to JSON.
 * New: The tree data no longer has to be an `array`, but instead it must be an `iterable`, which means that you can either pass in an `array` or an object implementing the `Traversable` interface.
 Also, the data for a node no longer has to be an array, but can also be an object implementing the `Iterator` interface.
 These changes should make working with the library more flexible.
+* New: a custom build warning callback/callable is passed one of the `InvalidParentException` subclasses, plus the `Tree` instance, `Node` instance and parent ID.
 * Internal change: Changed autoloading from PSR-0 to PSR-4, renamed sources’ directory from `lib/` to `src/` and tests’ directory from `test/` to `tests/`.
 * Internal change: Code modernization, which now requires PHP >= 7.0